browserstack/api/README.md

+**Note:** This version of the BrowserStack API has been deprecated.
+Please use [BrowserStack API  v4.0](https://github.com/browserstack/api)
 # API Overview
 The following denotes the HTTP-based API for [BrowserStack](http://www.browserstack.com).
 It provides browser-as-a-service for automated cross-browser testing.
 The goal is to provide a simple service which can easily be used by any browser testing framework.